Nishada flabrifera

 Nishada flabrifera is a moth of the family Erebidae.
 It is found in Sri Lanka, India (Calcutta, Travancore, Nilgiris) and on Java.

 Description

 Its wingspan is about 30 mm.
 Male with the basal half of antennae not thickened.
 Forewings with vein 3 and 4 from cell. vein 6 from below angle and vein 10 absent.
 Hindwings with vein 6 absent.
 In male, head smoky black, and thorax yellowish brown.
 Abdomen ochreous, where the second segment is almost scaleless and shoring dark cuticle.
 Forewing uniformly yellowish brown.
 Hindwings are ochreous.

-Ecology

-The larvae have been recorded feeding on mosses growing on moist walls.
-They are black dorsally and light grey ventrally.
-The body is covered with black hairs.
-Pupation takes place in a loose cocoon.